zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 using :c:macro:`K_THREAD_STACK_DEFINE` to ensure it is properly set up in memory.

-The following code defines and initializes a workqueue.
+The following code defines and initializes a workqueue:

 .. code-block:: c